-It’s been almost 51 years since Dr. Martin Luther King Jr. was assassinated.
-As people once again take to the streets to highlight social injustice and atrocities across the country, we ask: is his dream still relevant today?
+It’s been almost 52 years since Dr. Martin Luther King Jr. was assassinated.
+As people once again take to the streets to highlight social injustice and atrocities across the country and the world, we ask: is his dream still relevant today?

 Dr. King, had been awarded the Nobel Peace Prize in 1964 for his nonviolent campaign for equal rights.
 The 1968 Nobel Peace Prize was presented to René Cassin for his work on drafting the Universal Declaration of Human Rights adopted by the United Nations General Assembly on December 10, 1948.
 Eleanor Roosevelt, who oversaw the writing of this milestone document had died a few years earlier and therefore could not share in the prize.
 The declaration presents 30 articles, each of which explains what rights we have as human beings regardless of “race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.”
 Importantly, Article 1 states that “all human beings are born free and equal in dignity and rights”.

 It was Dr. King’s dream that his children would one day “live in a nation where they will not be judged by the color of their skin but by the content of their character.”
 That dream was rooted in his own experiences as a child growing up under “Jim Crow Laws”: a system of racial apartheid that dominated the American South for three quarters of a century, beginning in the 1890s.
 The laws affected almost every aspect of daily life, mandating segregation of schools, parks, libraries, drinking fountains, restrooms, buses, trains, and restaurants.
 “Whites Only” and “Colored” signs were constant reminders of the enforced racial order.
 Those who refused to abide by these laws were arrested, or worse, ‘lynched’ by white extremist groups such as the Ku Klux Klan.